<?xml version="1.0" encoding="utf-8"?>

 </author>

-<category term="Real Estate" scheme="http://www.sixapart.com/ns/types#category" />
+<category term="In the News" scheme="http://www.sixapart.com/ns/types#category" />

 <content type="html" xml:lang="en" xml:base="http://www.williamsburgnerd.com/">